 Michael Fassbender biography

 Michael Fassbender was born April 2, 1977 in Heidelberg, Germany.
 In 2007, he caught the public's eye in the film 300 and also appeared in Angel.
 In 2008, he played Bobby Sands in Hunger.
 He starred in Inglorious Basterds in 2009 and Centurion in 2010.
 He held starring roles in 2011's Dangerous Method, Shame, X-men: First Class and 2012's Prometheus.
-As of 2012, he was slated to star in Assassin's Creed.
+In 2013, Fassbender appeared in 12 Years a Slave.

 Michael Fassbender was born on April 2, 1977, in Heidelberg, Germany.
 His mother, Adele, is Irish, and his father, a former chef named Josef, is German.
 When Fassbender was a toddler, he and his family moved to Killarney, Ireland.
 Subsequently, Michael Fassbender speaks with an Irish accent.
 In Killarney Fassbender's parents ran a restaurant called West End House.
 They have since retired, and, retaining their ownership, have leased the restaurant out to new managers.